openvmp/openvmp/docs/Development.md

 ### Prerequisites

 The following instructions are for Ubuntu 22.04.
-Please, adjust them based on the needs of your OS.
+If it's not working for you, please, follow the instructions to install ROS2 Humble for your OS instead.

 ```
 sudo apt update